The Escondido Business Enhancement Zone

 In order to be considered for incentives, the development must meet one or more of the Public Benefit Criteria in the associated Council policy.
 Generally, the BEZ applies to new construction projects.

-Requests for incentives must be made in writing to the Assistant City Manager and copied to the Assistant Planning Director and be accompanied by appropriate supporting materials.
+Requests for incentives must be made in writing to the Economic Development Staff be accompanied by appropriate supporting materials.

 Examples of the kinds of projects that would further revitalization efforts are as follows: